ihark/pinimatic/README.md

 hundreds of different ways to deploy a Django project and everyone has their own preference.

+### Heroku: production.py is now set up for deployment to heroku.
+- Create a Heroku account and add postgreSQL to your account.
+- Create amazon S3 account and set up a bucket.
+- set Heroku env variables DB_USER, DB_PASSWORD, DB_NAME
+acording to your postgreSQL database settings.
+- set Heroku env variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, S3_BUCKET_NAME
+acording to your amazon S3 bucket.

 ### Quick Settings

-There are a few settings provided specific to Pinry that allow you to get some of the most requested functionality easily.
+There are a few settings provided specific to Pinry that allow you to get some of the most requested functionality easily. (pinry/settings/__init__.py)

  + **SITE_NAME**: For quickly changing the name Pinry to something you prefer.
  + **ALLOW_NEW_REGISTRATIONS**: Set to False to prevent people from registering.